|

 the graceful old building affirms its "café" notions -- this dining room will never be the place to find elbow room, and the

+shaded patio offers sea air by the lungful, so long as your highly cologned neighbor is downwind.
 Café Azafrán also shows that, just like its bragging Del.
 1 neighbors, signs can be deceiving.
 The menu proclaims Mediterranean

 destinations, though it's a voyage that lists discernably toward Spain, in both the dishes and the wine list full of intriguing